nicholasbishop/ipjdb/README.md

 ## Safety

 I make no promises as to the production-readiness of this library.
-Patches welcome though :)
+It needs a lot more tests, if nothing else.
+Patches welcome :)

+## License

+Apache-2.0